Entity47/Side-Projects/README.md

 SideProjects
 ============

 Side projects undertaken to learn something new.
+Anything saved to this repository is not intended for real-world usage.